Yuqi-Yang-GGG/Yuqi-Yang-GGG.github.io/page.md

 ## Analytics Projects
-More detailed in Github Profile.
+More details in Github Profile.

 ### 1. City of Rochester Practicum